thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set type to 'posts' if you want to render page as blogpost
 type = "posts"

-# Set page weight to re-arrange items in file-tree menu
+# Set page weight to re-arrange items in file-tree menu.
 weight = 10

 # Set how many table of contents levels to be showed on page.